-The authors gathered immediate feedback from participants after each session.
-In addition, within a week after the final session, six students enrolled in an introductory technology concepts course were asked to write a short blog post describing their impressions of the three sessions, lessons learned, and what they think college students should know about cybersecurity.
-The authors had a discussion with faculty teaching the course about advantages concepts and disadvantages of integrating cybersecurity awareness exercises and topics in their current course.
+The authors gathered immediate feedback after each session and feedback within two weeks after the final session by asking students enrolled in an introductory technology concepts course to write a short blog post describing their impressions and lessons learned and what they think college students should know about cybersecurity.
+The authors also discussed with faculty teaching the Introductory Computing Concepts course about possibilities and challenges to integrate some of these cybersecurity awareness exercises and concepts in the current course.